KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Evaluation

 Fig.~\ref{fig:Thomas-comparable-frames} provides a visual comparison between the reconstruction errors of our compression approach and V-DMC under similar bitrate for the \textit{Thomas} sequence.
 The meshes are colored based on MSDM2 distortion, indicating the accuracy of geometry reconstruction.
 Warmer colors (reds) indicate higher reconstruction errors, while cooler colors suggest areas where the reconstruction closely matches the original mesh.

 Notably, with \textit{Thomas} in Fig.~\ref{fig:Thomas-comparable-frames}, our method achieves lower errors with a similar bitrate.
-In the zoom-in region, our decoded mesh more closely resembles the original mesh than that of V-DMC, which tends to lose the details of the fingers.
+In the zoom-in region, our decoded mesh more closely resembles the original mesh than that of V-DMC, which tends to lose the details of the fingers, despite appearing smoother due to the increased number of vertices from heavy subdivision.

 Similarly, Fig.~\ref{fig:levi-comparable-frames} provides a visual comparison of a frame extracted from decoded \textit{Levi} sequences.
 The total sequence encoded bitrate and average MSDM2 are listed alongside each method.
 Fig.~\ref{fig:levi-comparable-frames} shows that for that decoded frame, our method preserves details more effectively than V-DMC.
 This is particularly noticeable when zooming in on the model's head, where our decoded mesh maintains the shape of the nose and lips more accurately.